Flaky Pie Crust

 - Lift it up, and unroll it over your dish.
 Don’t worry about trimming the edges yet.

-- Repeat with the second disc of dough.
+Repeat with the second disc of dough.
 If making lattice, roll into about a 16x12” rectangle, then cut into strips along the short side.
-(I usually cut sixteen 1” strips.)
+(I usually cut up to sixteen 1” strips, or make fewer strips and use the leftover dough for decorative cutouts and braiding.)

 - Chill your lattice strips for 30 minutes in the fridge or 10 minutes in the freezer before arranging.